alexandre-archive/norris-backup/README.md

 ## TODO

 - Yaml file as an input for norris, instead command line arguments.
-- Upload old files, if there's an crash and zip file still available to upload.
+- Upload old files, if there's a crash and zip file still available to upload.